How Artificial Intelligence and Machine Learning Facilitate Empathetic Marketing at Scale

 - Perhaps business is booming, and your rev ops and business development teams are eyeing expansion into new cities or markets.
 A CDP can help guide decisions about which locations may best support this initiative by showing existing stores that may be overwhelmed by traffic so could use another brick-and-mortar shop to handle overflow.
 Or the data may reveal steady overseas sales in Asia.
 Maybe it’s time to open a branch in Hong Kong.

-- Or let’s say you’re a software vendor for small businesses and freelancers.
+- Maybe you’re a software vendor for small businesses and freelancers.
 Based on data from your call or customer service centers, a CDP can help ID consistent pain points, thus guiding product development and perhaps lowering churn.
 For instance, you could send an email that acknowledges their repeated concerns, shares the product roadmap that addresses those pain points, and offers a discount if they renew their subscription.

 So, as you can see, the use cases for CDPs are plentiful and apply to various teams throughout an organization.